Lent 2, Alternate Reading A

 And as much we desire to be the ones to greet Jesus with shouts of, "Blessed is the one who comes in the name of the Lord," are we not also the ones who - like frightened chicks - will not be gathered; will not be comforted; and in our fear will kill God's great love for us all?

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), page 283.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, page 238; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 13:31-35 (NRSV)